Catbells Walk Lake District

 Taking a photo on Catbells Walk, lake district

-Taking a photo on Catbells Walk
+Taking lots of photos on the Catbells Walk

 Following the final push, you are rewarded with jaw-dropping views over Derwent Water, Keswick, and the western fells.
 If you’re fortunate enough to get a clear day, it’s truly a sight to behold in the Lake District.